SWxTREC/h3lioviz/README.md

 A backend with the ENLIL paraview server is required.

-`ng serve --prod` will use the production backend deployed to AWS.
+`npm run start:prod` will use the production backend deployed to AWS.

 To test with a local paraview server, follow the README instructions in the enlil-3d-server repo https://github.com/SWxTREC/enlil-3d-server for running a local docker container containing the backend and some relevant data.

 ### Development server

-Run `npm start` for a frontend dev server (use `ng serve --prod` to connect to the deployed AWS backend).
+Run `npm start` for a frontend dev server (use `npm run start:prod` to connect to the deployed AWS backend).
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ### Code scaffolding